 - A Debut Album release

 Acclaimed as “top-notch, intense, stylish, and with an abundance of flare and talent,” the New York City-based Solera Quartet is the Quartet in Residence for Project: Music Heals Us's Prison Residency Program.
-Winners of the 2017 Pro Musicis International Award, the Soleras are the first and only American chamber ensemble chosen for this distinction, and will be presented in a debut recital at Carnegie Hall’s Weill Hall in 2018 to celebrate their addition to Pro Musicis’ roster.
+Winners of the 2017 Pro Musicis International Award, the Soleras are the first and only American chamber ensemble chosen for this distinction, and were presented in a debut recital at Carnegie Hall’s Weill Hall in Fall 2018 to celebrate their addition to Pro Musicis’ roster.